8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] combine portal/admin/overview and admin/settings/geenral
 - [ ] redo /admin/users/user.$userId
 - [ ] finish /admin/users/user.create
+- [ ] finish /admin/inventory/unit/create need to make sure it pulls stock data when creating
+- [ ] finish poprtal/admin/inventory/create,  stock data is already created from current model years, just need to add model names ( i think ) to each of the database entries

 - [ ] -------- DASHBOARDS --------
 - [ ] ALL TABLES - for controlling the amount of rows loading at a time on a dashboard look at pagination controlled from react tables